MCHbest. NPM 8: Physical Activity

 Outcome.
 Increased level of physical activity.
 For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.

 Examples from the Field.
-There are currently 9 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
-Access descriptions of these ESMs through the MCH Digital Library.
+Access descriptions of ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
 Using the approach “Promote the use of park-locator apps to increase the access and visibility of community parks,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):